rmsk2/6502profiler/README.md

      verifyall: Run all tests
 ```

-`6502profiler` expects an installed `acme` macro assembler for most of the functionality it implements.
+`6502profiler` expects an installed `acme` macro assembler for most of its functionality to work.
 Its location can be configured
 through the `AcmeBinary` configuration entry.

 ## The `profile` command